Follow Us on

 Ingrown toe nails (Local Anaesthetic may be needed at extra cost)

 Thickened toe nails

 Aching or sore feet

 If you would like to find out more about Podiatry, please contact us at Sole to Soul.

 Until recently, anyone could call themselves a Chiropodist – there was no need to do any training at all.
 To work in the Health Service, you had to be State Registered (which meant you had completed a three year full time course) but there was no safeguard for people being treated in the private sector.

 In the 1970’s, in order to distinguish between the registered and non registered practitioners, the American term Podiatrist was introduced -

 In 2005 the profession was “closed” and the titles Podiatrist and Chiropodist became protected.
 This means that legally someone can only call themselves a Podiatrist or Chiropodist if they have completed the recognised training course or if they have undertaken further training to bring their standards, skills and knowledge base up to the minimum standards.
 The State Registration Board has been replaced by the Health Care Professions Council which now regulates the profession.
 You can check if a health professional you are planning to visit is registered by visiting www.hcpc-

-Marie is registered with the HCPC and is a member of the Society of Chiropodists and Podiatrists.
+Marie is registered with the HCPC (Registration number CH06070) and is a member of the College of Podiatrists.

 Although at one time it was thought that Podiatrists were more highly qualified than Chiropodists, the terms are now interchangeable.